Lingxi-Li/self-signed_cert_for_sql_conn/README.md

 SQL Server has a built-in self-signed cert for encrypted connection.
 However, there is no official way to export it and have it trusted by client.
 Follow this guide to create a new self-signed cert, set it up to SQL Server for encrypted connection, and have it trusted by client.

-## Set Up Server

-Run [GenerateSelfSignedSqlAuthCert.ps1](GenerateSelfSignedSqlAuthCert.ps1) with admin privilege.
-It does two things.
+Run [SetServer.ps1](SetServer.ps1) on server machine with admin privilege to

-- Generates a self-signed cert named "SQL Auth Cert" into "LocalMachine\My".
+1. generate a self-signed cert with friendly name "SQL Auth Cert" into "Cert:\LocalMachine\My",
-- Exports cert into file "sql_auth.cer" under current folder.
+1. export the cert into file "sql_auth.cer" under current folder,

-Follow steps below to grant SQL Server read access to the cert.
+1. grant SQL service account read access to cert private key,

-1. Locate the cert in "Manage computer certificates" > "Personal" > "Certificates" > the one with Friendly Name = "SQL Auth Cert".
-2. Right-click on the cert > All Tasks > Manage Private Keys.
-3. Add SQL Server service account (e.g., "NT Service\MSSQLSERVER") and grant it read permission.

-Follow steps below to have SQL Server use the cert for encrypted connection.
+1. set the cert to be used for encrypted connection,

-1. Open SQL Server Configuration Manager
+1. restart SQL service.
-2. SQL Server Network Configuration > right-click on the item for the target instance (e.g., "Protocols for MSSQLSERVER") > Properties > Certificates tab > select "SQL Auth Cert" from the dropdown list.
-3. SQL Server Services > right-click on the item for the target SQL Server instance (e.g., "SQL Server (MSSQLSERVER)") > Restart.

-## Set Up Client

-Right-click on the previously exported "sql_auth.cer" file > Install Certificate > Current User > Place all certificates in the following store > Trusted Root Certification Authorities
+Run [SetClient.ps1](SetClient.ps1) on client machine with admin privilege to trust the cert by importing it to "Cert:\CurrentUser\Root".

+Run [TestConnection.ps1](TestConnection.ps1) on client machine to verify setup by establishing both non-encrypted and encrypted connections.